 Rarely flat, the surface to be decorated is often curved, recessed or raised.
 Silicone pad transfer is a proven method to decorate non-flat surface areas precisely and repetitively.

 Liberty Clark staff of artisans has, on average, more than six years of pad printing experience.
 We like what we do, and we’re very good at it!

 Occasionally, screen printing parts may be more practical and economical than pad printing.
 This decorating method is ideal for products requiring a large surface area to be decorated.
 Screen printing is ideal for surfaces that are flat, curved, contoured or cylindrical.

 Digital printing, direct-to-substrate, is often a cost-effective product marking and decorating solution for short-run, or prototype projects that have multiple-color artwork.
 Call us to discuss your needs.

 Cylindrical Screen Printing

-Heat transfer may be suitable and economical for multi-color decorating needs.
+Heat transfer is an economical method for multi-color decorating needs.
 The process involves graphic images transferred to a surface material using heat and pressure.

 - Acrylic (cast and molded)

 - Cellulose Butyrate (CAB)

 - Polyamides (nylon)